alexzzkk/NLP_bbc_news_classification/README.md

 - including at least three different features to train their model, one of them should be based on some sort of word frequency.
 - performing feature selection to reduce the dimensionality of all features.

-# Instruction
+# Instruction for execution
-- Download the Jupyter Notebook Coursework report – part 2.ipynb
+- Download the Jupyter Notebook `Coursework report – part 2.ipynb`
 - Download the zipfile named bbc.zip, make sure that this file is in the same folder as the Jupyerte Notebook.
 - Open the jupyter notebook and run all the commands
 - Note that some cells were commented out because it tooks relatively long time to execute.
 Be sure to remove the comment if execution is required.